stonehedgelabs/snuper/README.md

 day’s playable events, normalize metadata (teams, start times, selections), and write snapshots to `<fs_sink_dir>/<provider>/events/YYYYMMDD-<league>.json` when `--sink=fs`.
 When `--sink=rds` or `--sink=cache`, the same payload is persisted to the selected backend instead (see Output), allowing monitors to bootstrap without local files.
+Each run emits INFO logs describing how many events are queued for persistence and subsequently saved.
 Snapshots are timestamped and never overwritten; reruns append a new record for comparison.

 ### `monitor`